A Small Project, A Big Idea

 - Emphasizes character building through living a meaningful and purposeful life;

-- Empowers an entrepreneurial spirit that seeks solutions for the world’s problems
+- Encourages an entrepreneurial spirit that seeks solutions for the world’s problems;

 Due to unsafe water and poor sanitation conditions in much of the developing world, millions of people live with the fact that the water they drink to survive may kill them.
-Diarrhea, which is an inconvenience in developing countries, can be deadly, especially to young children.
-There are 2.5 billion cases of diarrhea every year in children under the age of five, and deaths from diarrhea amount to 760,000 a year.
+Diarrhea, in developing countries, can be deadly, especially to young children.
+There are 2.5 billion cases of diarrhea every year in children under the age of five, and deaths from diarrhea amount to 760,000 per year.
 It’s the second leading cause of child deaths in the world, taking the lives of more young children than AIDS, malaria and measles combined.

-By supporting Paper For Water, you are helping us bring clean water to the global poor worldwide through the construction of water wells in impoverished communities.
-Paper for Water raises money to drill wells for some of the world's 844 million people who lack access to clean water.
-These water wells provide safe water and improved sanitation for entire communities.
+By supporting Paper for Water, you are helping us bring clean water to the global poor worldwide through the implementation of water projects in impoverished communities.
+Paper for Water raises money to provideclean water access for some of the world's 771 million people who lack access to clean water.
+Water wells and other project solutions provide safe water and improved sanitation for entire communities.
 This helps keep people, especially vulnerable children, healthy, happy and in school to learn and contribute to their community.
-In addition, our partners also stress hygiene promotion in schools, churches, health facilities and communities.
-Sanitation promotion through the elimination of open defecation areas.
-Community engagement to create a sense of ownership and sustainability of the project.
-And witnessing about God’s glory to the community.
+In addition, our partners also stress hygiene promotiontraining in schools, churches, health facilities and communities.
+Sanitation is improved through the elimination of open defecation areas with the implementation of bathrooms, latrines and handwashing stations.
+Community engagement creates a sense of ownership and the sustainability of the project and reflect’s God’s love for all people.